OberhammerF/local-text-anonymizer/PRIVACY.md

 Local Text Anonymizer ("the Extension") is committed to protecting your privacy.
 This privacy policy explains what data is collected, how it is used, and how it is stored.

+**Note on functionality:** The Extension's automatic "Apply Replacement" feature (script injection) was primarily tested on ChatGPT.
+Automatic replacement may not work reliably on all websites (especially complex web apps or rich-text editors).
+In such cases, please use the Manual Replacement field in the popup to anonymize text.

 ## Data Collection and Storage

 The Extension collects and stores the following data **locally on your device only**: